leticiarose/netflixclone/README.md

 ## 🚀Another project diving into the world of React JS!👩🏻‍💻

 ## ⚒️ Technology
-### The following tools were used in the construction of the project:
+### The following tools were used in the construction of the project

 - ReactJS